sizej/Capstone1/presentation.md

 ## Hypothesis Test #2 - Competitive Effect

 To examine the role of supply (or competition) in film success, I used the count of films released the week before, the week of, and the week after a film's release, so for every film in the dataset, we know how many 'competitors' it has.
 I chose this window because the lion's share of a film's theatrical revenue comes in the first two weekends.
-I chose to break the dataset into three parts - low competition (~27%), high competition (~25%), and middle competition (~48%).
+I chose to break the dataset into three parts - low competition (~27% of weeks), high competition (~25% of weeks), and middle competition (~48% of weeks).

 ![Histogram of competitors](images/competitor_hist.jpeg)